 When it was time to choose an instrument in 3rd grade, Anthony followed his cousin’s lead and chose the clarinet — a mistake which would haunt him, as well as fellow school band members, for years.
 Nonetheless, at the behest of his parents, he stuck it out until 8th grade.
 As much as he despised the clarinet and structured school band environment, when he turned on the radio, he still loved the music.

-Having begun his childhood with Billy Joel’s Greatest Hits on repeat, Chio found his musical home in his early teens, listening to KROCK spin classics like Black Sabbath’s “Iron Man” and Nirvana’s “Smells Like Teen Spirit.”
-The New York native continued to dive further into the rock genre upon discovering Pink Floyd’s Dark Side of the Moon in his Dad’s CD collection and watching VH1’s 100 Greatest Artists of Hard Rock countdown.
+But things changed when Anthony found his sonic niche in his early teens, by listening to KROCK spin classics like Black Sabbath’s “Iron Man” and Nirvana’s “Smells Like Teen Spirit.”
+He continued to dive further into the rock genre upon discovering Pink Floyd’s Dark Side of the Moon in his Dad’s CD collection and watching VH1’s 100 Greatest Artists of Hard Rock countdown.
 At age 13, when he found a guitar in his grandparents’ basement, he began down a road he’d never be able to turn back from.

 Chio returned to music and began seriously writing and arranging original songs in anticipation of taking the reigns as an indie rock artist.
 His first EP, Unlearned Lessons, is the culmination of that journey.